carlabferreira/carlabferreira/README.md

 I'm a Developer, Researcher and Student at Federal University of Minas Gerais.

-More about me and what I'm working on : [check my academic page](https://carlabferreira.github.io/)
+More about me and what I'm working on : [check out my academic page](https://carlabferreira.github.io/)

 ### ✉️ How to reach me